 R302.1 Exterior walls.
 Construction, projections, openings and penetrations of exterior walls of dwellings and accessory buildings shall comply with Table R302.1.

-These provisions shall not apply to walls, projections, openings or penetrations in walls that are perpendicular to the line used to determine the fire separation distance.
-Projections beyond the exterior wall shall not extend more than 12 inches (305 mm) into the areas where openings are prohibited.
+1. Walls, projections, openings or penetrations in walls perpendicular to the line used to determine the fire separation distance.

-- 1. Detached tool sheds and storage sheds, playhouses and similar structures exempted from permits are not required to provide wall protection based on location on the lot.
-Projections beyond the exterior wall shall not extend over the lot line. - 2.
-Detached garages accessory to a dwelling located within 2 feet (610 mm) of a lot line are permitted to have roof eave projections not exceeding 4 inches (102 mm). - 3.
+- 2. Walls of dwellings and accessory structures located on the same lot. - 3.
+Detached tool sheds and storage sheds, playhouses and similar structures exempted from permits are not required to provide wall protection based on location on the lot.
+Projections beyond the exterior wall shall not extend over the lot line. - 4.
+Detached garages accessory to a dwelling located within 2 feet (610 mm) of a lot line are permitted to have roof eave projections not exceeding 4 inches (102 mm). - 5.
 Foundation vents installed in compliance with this code are permitted.